olin/studentgovernment/student_government_bylaws.md

 In the impeachment procedure for a member of the Honor Board, the Office of Student Affairs and Resources replaces the Chair of the Honor Board as the party responsible for calling a hearing.
-The Associate Dean of Student Affairs for Programs moderates the hearing but does not have voting power.
+The Associate Dean of Student Life for Programs moderates the hearing but does not have voting power.

 All members of the Honor Board not under investigation are considered quorum for the meeting and vote on the removal of the student(s) in question.
-The decision of the Honor Board is subject to approval by the Dean of Student Affairs.
+The decision of the Honor Board is subject to approval by the Dean of Student Life.

 #### Section 8.
 Resignation.